mdox/generate-react-native-components/README.md

 ## Motivation

-I always make a bibliography from UI design to get the components structure right.
-But to create those files by hand takes too much of the time.
-So I needed a solution to reduce the time of creating component files.
+I always create a bibliography for UI design to ensure the correct structure of components.
+However, manually creating these files takes up too much time.
+Therefore, I needed a solution to reduce the time spent on creating component files.